rcamilo1526/rcamilo1526/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+### About me

-I'm currently working in Esri Colombia and making tasks od Data Engineer and Analytics
+- I'm currently working in Esri Colombia and making tasks od Data Engineer and Analytics

-:notebook: Student of Cadastral and Geodesic Engineer, experience in GIS Geographic Information Systems.
+- :notebook: Student of Cadastral and Geodesic Engineer, experience in GIS Geographic Information Systems.

-I'm an appasionate of Data Science specially Spatial Sata Science and the field of Computer Vision.
+- I'm an appasionate of Data Science specially Spatial Sata Science and the field of Computer Vision.

-I also have some knowledge in WebDev and DevOps.
+- I also have some knowledge in WebDev and DevOps.

-:nerd_face: Learning new things every day that I can.
+- :nerd_face: Learning new things every day that I can.

-🌱 Cultivating knowledge on MLOps.
+- 🌱 Cultivating knowledge on MLOps.
+-
-:world_map: In love with maps and travel
+- :world_map: In love with maps and travel

 ### Hobbies
 :tennis: :swimmer: :bicyclist: :camera_flash: